FamilySearch/sModel/README.md

 ## DB Schema Management

-sModel will take an array of `sql` strings and execute them against your database.
+sModel takes an array of `DBDef` objects that each contain an array of `sql` strings needed to setup your database.
 The order in which these `sql` strings are executed matters so we recommend storing them in an array.
 Each `sql` string is guaranteed to run once and only once for the lifetime of your app's installation on a device.
 Simply add a new `sql` string to the end of your array to adjust your schema as your app requires and the next time the app runs, sModel will update your db schema.